thomazyazima/thomazyazima.github.io/week-1/README.md

 # Week 1: Git, Github, and the Command Line

 **Welcome to Phase 0!** We hope you are excited to further your knowledge and begin integrating into the developer and DBC community.
-Please make sure you've completed the [phase 0 prerequisites](https://github.com/Devbootcamp/phase-0-handbook/blob/master/phase-0-prerequisites.md) **before** getting started with the weekly challenges.
+Please make sure you've completed the [Phase 0 prerequisites](https://github.com/Devbootcamp/phase-0-handbook/blob/master/phase-0-prerequisites.md) **before** getting started with the weekly challenges.

-Please keep track of how much time you spend on the required sections of Phase 0 challenges, we'll ask you for this information in your weekly submission forms to gauge whether we are giving too much, the right amount, or not enough work each week.
+Please keep track of how much time you spend on the required sections of Phase 0 challenges.
+We'll ask you for this information in your weekly submission forms to gauge whether we are giving too much, the right amount, or not enough work each week.

-When you have questions about the instructions or how to do something, are confused, or need help, please post on the Google+ community.
+If you have questions about the instructions or how to do something, are confused, or need help, please post on the Google+ community.
 Staff and students will post responses.
 You should never feel alone during Phase 0.
 Please reach out to us at <phase0@devbootcamp.com> if you do.

 ## This Week's Challenges